Annual Compliance in Hong Kong

 - Records of Resolutions, minutes of all the meetings.

-- Updates of all the financial documents (retained for seven years from the transaction date to avoid penalties).
+- Updates of all the financial necessary papers (retained for seven years from the transaction date to avoid penalties).

 - Company seal.

 - Share certificates.

 - Business licenses (if applicable).